-TEACH grants are available to graduate students at many universities (make sure your school is involved in the program before applying).
+TEACH grants are available to graduate students at participating universities.
 This is a federal grant awarded to students who intend to teach in high-need fields, including bilingual education, foreign language, special needs, reading specialist, mathematics, and science, as well as any other field the government considers high-need.

 Iraq and Afghanistan Service Grants

 This federal grant is for graduate students with a parent who died serving in Iraq or Afghanistan.
-The grant amount is the same as the maximum amount of a Federal Pell Grant award for that year, which is $6,195 for the 2019-2020 school year.
-You can fill out the FAFSA to apply.
+The grant amount is the same as the maximum amount of a Federal Pell Grant award for that year, which was $6,895 for the 2022-2023 school year.
+Apply via the FAFSA.

-Have you always wanted to live in Australia?
-How about Botswana, Ukraine, or Sweden?
-The U.S. Department of Education provides Fulbright Grants for graduate students to study and research in designated countries abroad.
+The US Department of Education provides Fulbright Grants for graduate students to study and research in designated countries abroad.

 When you visit the Fulbright website, click on your country of interest to view the details.
-For example, in Germany, there are 65 study/research grants available, the program lasts for 10 months, and you should speak at least beginner German.
+For example, in Germany, there are 75 study/research grants available, the program lasts for 10 months, and its recommended participants speak German at the beginner level.
 In Iceland, there are only three grants available, the program lasts nine months, and there is no foreign language requirement.

 There are even more grants offered by other federal institutions and departments.
-For a comprehensive search, you can look through Grants.gov or the U.S. Department of Labor’s database.
-On these sites, you can search for your program, field of study, or other qualifiers.
+For a comprehensive search, take a look through Grants.gov or the U.S. Department of Labor’s database.
+On these sites, students can specify their search by things like their program, field of study, or other qualifiers.

 Private Graduate Scholarships & Grants